 Child Custody is typically established at the birth of the child.
 When a child is born, the mother and father are assumed to have custody of the child.
 This is fine when the mother and father are living in the same household and share their lives.
 However, when this is not the case, there is often need to make sure that the custodial rights of both parents and any other adults involved are spelled out.

 The legal rights of a parent are referred to as the parental rights.
 Child custody can also be called a conservatorship.
 In Texas, conservatorship is used while other states may also use the work guardianship.
 When child custody not clearly defined and agreed upon, the parents, the conservators and the children will suffer.

-Child custody is determined in custody agreements that are part of a divorce settlement between two individuals that are dissolving their marriage.
+Child custody is determined in child custody agreements that are part of a divorce settlement between two individuals that are dissolving their marriage.
 The divorce agreement will discuss the division of the marital assets and will also involve any decisions about the care of the children involved in the divorce.
 These decisions can include child support and determine who make choices about education, medical care, religious upbringing, and any other activities that a child may be involved.
 Besides, without putting these decisions in writing, it is difficult for one parent to have a say in what the other parent does when they have physical custody of the child.

 The other part of the child custody agreement will be devoted to who the child lives with, visitation rights for either parent, the types of visitation that are allowed and what will happen in the future as the child grows older.